Nairobi | Kampala | Kigali | Addis Ababa

 But before we go into the details of the regulation and registration of Reits by the Capital Markets Authority of Kenya, let’s first understand what REITs are.

 Real Estate Investment Trusts are a collective investment scheme in real estate that is structured as a trust where an investor owns rights or interest in the form of units and earns returns from income or capital gains.
 With REITs, people invest in real estate without buying properties themselves.
-When you invest in a REIT, you’re basically buying a slice of many different properties, like apartments, shopping malls, or office buildings.
-The property is managed by a Trustee on behalf of unit holders and professionally managed by a REIT manager.

 i) Income real estate investment trust or “I-REIT”